Blackbird Leys: Politics

 The area has traditionally been staunchly Labour.
 The Independent Working Class Association performed strongly in the mid-2000s, holding three of the four council seats on Oxford City Council between 2006 and 2008.
 Andrew Smith, the local MP from 1987 to 2017, lives on the estate.
 His late wife, Valerie Smith, was also a city councillor and county councillor for the area and former Lord Mayor of Oxford.

 In stark contrast to Oxford as a whole, which had a Remain result of 71% in the 2016 UK referendum on EU membership, Blackbird Leys and neighbouring estates voted narrowly to leave the European Union.

 1991 street disturbances

 Around 1991, Blackbird Leys suffered from joy riding.
-Young men from the estate would steal cars and 'display' them (with a variety of high-speed stunts) to an audience gathered outside the estate shops (known locally as the 'top shops').
+Young men from the estate would steal cars and 'display' them (with a variety of high-speed stunts) to an audience gathered outside the estate shops (known locally as the 'Top Shops').
 Following a crackdown by police on joyriding in September 1991, some 150 youths stoned police officers.
 Two women suffered stab wounds and two men suffered other injuries during the riots.
 Local MP, Andrew Smith, stated in 1991 that the extensive national media coverage of confrontations with the police in August and September left the wider public with a distorted picture of the problem.
 Some say journalists visiting helped encourage some of the action for filming.

-Crime levels have decreased consistently since 2004, a change thought to be due to a higher police presence on the estate, though both recorded crime and rates found in the British Crime Survey have fallen across England and Wales.
+Crime levels have decreased consistently since 2004, though both recorded crime and rates found in the British Crime Survey have fallen across England and Wales.